sebescudie/VL.OpenWeather/README.md

 nuget install VL.OpenWeather -pre
 ```

+Please note that this will only work with VL > 2020.3

 ## Prerequisites

 You'll need a free API key from OpenWeather to use this plugin.
 Check [this page](https://openweathermap.org/price) for more information.